 Once upon a time, I enjoyed reading books.
 Of course, that was when I had tons of free time.
 These days, the thought of sitting down to a good book for hours and hours is a dim fantasy, and yet somehow it’s not as appealing as it used to be.
 I don’t think I could concentrate that long anymore, but there was a time when I could, and one of my favoreites was the Harry Potter series.
 What is it about that those books that’s so captivating when your young?
 I loved the way Rowling connected everything at the end and how she kept the ending a surprise for everyone.
 She also had all these little clues and details in the plot that connected at the end and you didn’t even see them coming, or at least I didn’t the first time.

 Butterbeer is something that is mentioned throughout all the books and I remember imagining what it would taste like in great detail every time I reached one of those parts.
 When I first started brainstorming for October recipes a few months ago I knew I wanted to make my own version.
 I know there are a bunch of recipes out there from fans.
-They even sell it at the theme park in Orlando, but all of the recipes I’ve looked at call for lots of ingredients that I don’t have or would rather not use.
-Cream soda, for example, is something that I’ve never seen here.
+They even sell it at the theme park in Orlando, but all of the recipes I’ve looked at vary a bit.

-My point, it’s not hard to get that here.
 I also found that most of the recipes were overly complicated for my taste.
 I kept the butterbeer itself very simple.
-Basially it’s caramel soda, oh, and it’s amazing.
-But what’s even more amazing is the combo of that with the coconut caramel ice cream.
+Basically it’s caramel soda, oh, and it’s amazing.
+Although, I suppose making homemade ice cream isn’t the most simplistic thing, But it’s amazing!
 I wanted to make butterbeer floats because, growing up, one of my favorite ice cream treats was a rootbeer float.
 Plus, floats are so much more fun than just plain soda.